gauravbhand1611/oms-documentation/documents/retail-operations/inventory-management/cycle-count/bulk-import.md

 **6. Canceling Uploaded Counts**

-* If any uploaded cycle counts have not been processed, users can cancel them by clicking the `trash-bin icon` next to the file.
+* If the uploads have not been processed, users can cancel them by clicking the `trash-bin icon` next to the file.